roadrunner-server/docs/kv/overview-kv.md

 # Overview

-The RoadRunner KV (Key-Value) plugin is a powerful cache implementation written in Go language.
+The RoadRunner KV (Key-Value) plugin is a powerful cache implementation written in Go.
 It offers lightning-fast communication with cache drivers such as:

 - [Redis Server](https://redis.io/),